Logbooks- what, why and how to use one.

 Layout the daily facts and make them user friendly (another corporate slogan I do believe in) and just fill in the blanks.

-Soon you will be able to determine your fuel burn, oil usage, filter replacement and now can make inventory decisions based on the trends you recorded over the weeks and months.
+Soon you will be able to determine your fuel burn, oil usage, filter replacement.
+This will help you make inventory decisions based on the trends you recorded over the weeks and months.

 In an open space you can fill in guests names, their contact info and their emergency contact info.

-Start making a sample of your perfect log sheet or email us and we can send our version straight to you, free.
+Start making a sample of your perfect log sheet or email us.
+We can send our version straight to you, free.
 Use it, adjust it and share with other boating friends.

-Cruise safe and enjoy the sunset at anchor, C
+Cruise safe and enjoy the sunset at anchor.